-Boundary sells durable modular backpacks that are specially designed for use in niche recreational activities, such as mountain biking and urban photography.
-Since Boundary sells a specialty product, it’s important that they address technical questions upfront to ensure that their customers choose the right version of the product that accommodates their particular needs.
+Boundary sells durable modular backpacks designed for niche recreational activities, such as mountain biking and urban photography.
+Since Boundary sells a specialty product, it’s important to address technical questions upfront.
+That way, their customers can choose the version of the product that meets their specific needs.

-How does Boundary meet the needs of their niche customers?
+How does Boundary’s FAQ page meet the needs of their niche customers?

-They offer live Q&As on their product pages.
-In addition to offering a primary FAQ page, Boundary does something innovative by including a live product Q&A on each product page in their store.
-Their product experts can use it to publicly respond to any technical questions that haven’t been covered in the product details and description.
+They have Q&As on their product pages.
+In addition to having a primary FAQ page, there’s a live product Q&A on each product page in their store.
+Their product experts use this to publicly respond to any technical questions that haven’t been covered in the product details and description.

-This allows them to adapt to a very real issue facing a company with a product as niche as Boulder’s: what are the questions they haven’t anticipated?
-Sometimes, your customers have needs that you just aren’t aware of, and this solution gives a voice to their concerns.
-By pushing responses live, Boundary is able to demonstrate the knowledge level of their customer support team and reduce their future support load.
+This allows Boundary to address a common challenge, especially with niche products: what are the customer questions they haven’t anticipated?
+Sometimes, your customers have needs you just aren’t aware of.
+This solution gives a voice to those concerns.
+And in pushing responses live, Boundary also demonstrates their customer support team’s knowledge and reduces their future support load.

 They offer SMS support.
-Boundary supplements their main FAQ page with a direct line to get in touch via text.
-In an online landscape where in-browser chat support is becoming the norm, live SMS chat manages to do something new.
-For one, it allows the visitor the freedom to leave the site without fear of ending a potential conversation thread.
+Boundary supplements their main FAQ page with a way to get in touch via text.
+In an online landscape where in-browser chat support has become the norm, live SMS chat does something new.
+For one thing, a visitor can now leave the site without fear of ending a conversation.

-It also simplifies the process of getting in touch.
-Compared to an email or a phone call, the effort required to send a text is minimal.
-If a question about your product occurs to a potential customer after they’ve left your site, they’ve already got your number in their phone.
-Remember: you should always be thinking about the user experience of your FAQ pages and making it as easy and convenient as possible to get an answer.
+It also makes it as easy as possible to get in touch.
+Compared to an email or phone call, sending a text takes minimal effort.
+If a question occurs to a potential customer after they’ve left your site, they have your number in their phone.
+Remember: you should always be thinking about the user experience of your FAQ pages.

-At the same time, if you respond to a customer or prospect’s question via email, they may not see it for a few hours or even days, depending on how often they check their email.
-But if you send them a text, they’ll likely see it much faster – and be ready to buy that much quicker.
+At the same time, if you respond to a question via email, the recipient may not see it for hours or even days, depending on how often they check their email.
+But if you send them a text, they’ll see it much faster – and be ready to buy that much quicker.

-We hope you’ve picked up some new ideas for utilizing your FAQs.
-While there’s no one-size-fits-all approach, it’s important to consider the different ways you can address the specific needs of your audience.
-Where most of your website will be focused on building interest, your FAQ page should be an opportunity to think about your customers’ possible concerns and anxieties, and how you might nip them in the bud.
+We hope you’ve picked up some new ideas for your FAQ page.
+While there’s no one-size-fits-all approach, it’s important to consider the different ways you can address your audience’s needs.
+After all, most of your website is focused on building interest in your products or services.
+On the other hand, your FAQ page is an opportunity to think about your customers’ concerns and anxieties, and how you can nip them in the bud.